Epistimio/orion/docs/src/user/cli/list.rst

 The last example showed you how to print every experiments inside the database in a tree.
 However, if you wish to have an overview of the tree of a single experiment, you can add the ``--name`` argument to the call to ``list`` and only the experiment with the provided name and its children will be shown.
-Here's to example using the same set of experiments as above:
+Here's two examples using the same set of experiments as above:

 .. code-block:: bash